EvolOfThings/Evoluron/Evoluron.md

 - When lost or in a bad headspace, start fresh.
 Don't go for self improvement now, go for self transformation.
 It is radically changing the way you do things.

+- Sometimes you've got to keep going even if it gets too dark, you will come out of the tunnel.

 -